breatheco-de/content/src/content/how-to/include-bootstrap-on-your-website-project-template.md

 ---
-title: "Include Bootstrap into your project"
+title: "Include Bootstrap into your website/project/template"
-subtitle: "How to install bootstrpa into your proyect in 10 seconds"
+subtitle: "How to install bootstrpa into your proyect/website/template in 10 seconds"
 cover: "https://ucarecdn.com/4cc6fa0b-2530-4052-aa7e-8dac03788ac3/"
 textColor: "white"
 date: "2018-12-20"